 Next stop is lunch at the Boathouse.
 A local favorite that has made its mark on the farm to fork scene.
 Located on the shores of the Grand Traverse Bay there really isn’t a bad seat in the house.
 Large windows look out over the bay giving guests a great view.
 Lunch reenergizes us and we are off to walk off our wine and lunch with a tour of the historic Dougherty House.

 The Dougherty House is the first house that was built between Mackinac Island and Muskegon in 1842.
-Supplies were brought by boat to the peninsula where preacher, Mr Dougherty, built the 2-story home.
-At the time of construction the front porch of the home would have looked out onto the water.
-However, 170+ years of progress and change the view from the porch is of the road and a building across the street.
+Supplies were brought by boat to the peninsula where the preacher, Mr. Dougherty, built the 2-story home.
+At the time of construction, the front porch of the home would have looked out onto the water.
+However, 170+ years of progress and change the view from the porch is off the road and a building across the street.

 Disclaimer: My experience were provided by the individual businesses highlighted above.
 All thoughts and opinions are my own.